dagher41/george_cigar/README.md

 * Out of the box, babel doesn't do anything (code => code). code goes in and the same code goes out.
 * A plugin is the thing that transforms the code (code => plugin => new code).
 Each plugin applies a different transformation
 * A preset is a collection of plugins arranged in a particular order.

+### React Routing
+* The `client/index.js` file contains the `BrowserRouter` component which is used to wrap our app for client side rendering
+* Inside the `server/server.js` file we wrap our application with the `StaticRouter` so that it properly renders the page